jucacrispim/tupi/README.rst

 Build & install
 ---------------

-Tupi is written in go so you need the go compiler installed & runtime.
-With those installed clone the code:
+Tupi is written in go so you need the go compiler installed.
+With that installed clone the code:

 .. code-block:: sh